 Develop and apply your knowledge of physics and mathematics to understanding the natural world and human influence upon it.

-If you enjoy maths and physics and have an interest in weather, climate and the Earth system, and how they affect us, then you will love studying one of our meteorology or environmental physics courses.
+If you enjoy maths and physics and have an interest in weather, climate and the Earth system, and how they affect us, then you will love studying one of our meteorology courses.

 Learn from world-leading experts

 Our internationally renowned staff provide a wide variety of expertise in numerous topics, including extreme weather (ranging from hurricanes to sting jets), long-term climate change, atmospheric and space physics (spanning lightning to space weather), oceanography and renewable energy.